containerd/containerd/api/README.md

-This directory contains the GRPC API definitions for contaienrd.
+This directory contains the GRPC API definitions for containerd.

 All defined services and messages have been aggregated into `*.pb.txt` descriptors files in this directory.
 Definitions present here are considered